 Looking for the perfect Bordeaux itinerary?
-I’ll help you create one based on what you like to do.
+Let’s create one based on what you like to do.

-It’s a city for strolling, people-watching, enjoying a picnic by the river, and of course, sampling wine!
-You don’t need to view every monument and museum to get the best of Bordeaux.
+There are hundreds of things to see and do in Bordeaux, but it’s also a place for strolling, people-watching, and enjoying a picnic by the river.
+You don’t need to view every monument and museum to get the best of this city.

-So, how many days should you spend in Bordeaux, and what’s the best of Bordeaux for you if you’re visiting for the first time?
+So, how many days should you spend in Bordeaux?
 I’ll help you decide!

 Everyone has a different style of travel and varying levels of interest in museums, wine, historic monuments, or spending an afternoon people-watching in a sidewalk cafe.